milalucky/milalucky/README.md

 - :seedling: I work as a QA-engineer in a large IT company.

-- :zap: In my free time, I travel the world and read books.
+- :zap: In my free time, I travel the world, read books and play with my dog ​​Harley.

 ---